 The Pharisees and Sadducees are of Jewish blood.
 The Pharisees were the custodians of the Old Testament writings and came to John the Baptist, believing they were children of God and going to heaven because they were born of Jewish blood.
 Yet John the Baptist was saying unless they receive Jesus as their King, the anointed one that was foretold throughout the Old Testament, and His right to rule, they are not of the good seed.
 Therefore they cannot bear good fruit.

 However if they change their mind and accept Jesus, receive Him and His right to rule and reign, they will become the good seed and bear good fruit.
 John the Baptist testifies of Jesus as the Son of God.
 He reveals that He is the one who determines who is of good seed.

 the good seed of the king

 Matthew 3:11-12 I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.
 His winnowing fan is in His hand, and He will thoroughly clean out His threshing floor, and gather His wheat into the barn; but He will burn up the chaff with unquenchable fire.”

 John the Baptist (the true witness of Jesus) uses baptism as a word picture to reveal the need to receive Jesus in order to enter into His kingdom

 The cleaning out that is mentioned in this text is not making a person clean, as those who receive Jesus are made clean.
-The cleaning out is revealing who the true ‘sons’ of God are.
+It is revealing who are the true ‘sons’ of God.
 They are those from every tribe and nation who receive Jesus.

 Whether someone receives Jesus or rejects Jesus determines their eternal destiny.